woct0rdho/triton-windows/README.md

 <details>
 <summary>RTX 50xx (Blackwell)</summary>

 Triton 3.2 does not support Blackwell.
 The main branch of Triton has basic support for Blackwell and some optimizations are still ongoing.
+You can install the [pre-release wheel](https://github.com/woct0rdho/triton-windows/releases/tag/v3.2.0%2Bgit8f9b005b-windows.post11) (or compile `main-windows` branch).

 However, the main branch of Triton does not work with PyTorch 2.6 and older.
-You need to compile the `main-windows` branch of this repo (see https://github.com/woct0rdho/triton-windows#build-from-source ), and install the nightly version of PyTorch with CUDA 12.8 .
+You need to install the nightly version of PyTorch with CUDA 12.8 .
 </details>

 <details>